-- 1. Klachtenregeling Defensie (Complaints Procedure) procedure to adequately and meticulously deal with misconduct as actions carried out by MoD personnel.
+- 1. Complaints Procedure: procedure to adequately and meticulously deal with misconduct as actions carried out by MoD personnel.
 This procedure was recently updated; - 2.
-The Central Organisation on Integrity (Centrale Organisatie Integriteit Defensie, COID) and the Inspector General (Inspecteur Generaal Krijgsmacht, IGK) are both bodies within the armed forces where employees may be counselled; - 3.
-There is a committee that specifically addresses formal complaints of behavioural misconduct within the MoD (Commissie Ongewenst Gedrag, or COG); - 4.
+The Central Organisation on Integrity and the Inspector General of the Dutch Armed Forces are both bodies within the armed forces where employees may be counselled; - 3.
+There is a committee that specifically addresses formal complaints of behavioural misconduct within the MoD; - 4.
 Within the Royal Netherlands Marechaussee (with tasks similar to Military Police) personnel is employed dedicated to investigate statements of personnel concerning crimes; - 5.
 Throughout the organisation confidential counsellors are appointed to listen to complaints and if necessary direct plaintiffs/ complainers to the correct (internal or external) social service agencies.
 These counsellors may also mediate between parties.